 When Yash Made Radhika Pandit Dance To KGF's Gali Gali!
-Actress Shares A Special Video
+Actress Shares Special Video

 Radhika Pandit and Yash are undoubtedly the most adored couple of Sandalwood.
 Their relationship in real life has inspired fans as much as their on-screen pairing.
 From being fellow actors to happily married couple, this duo is setting major relationship goals by the day.
 Today, they are celebrating their third engagement anniversary.
 The Moggina Manasu couple made their relationship official three years ago on this day.
-On this special occasion, Radhika Pandit has shared a video from her personal gallery with fans on Instagram.
-You will thrilled to watch Yash make her dance to the hit track Gali Gali from his film KGF Chapter 1!
+On this special occasion, Radhika Pandit shared a video from her personal gallery with fans on Instagram.
+You will be thrilled to watch Yash make her dance to the hit track Gali Gali from his film KGF Chapter 1!

-She beautiful captioned it as, "I still dance to your rhythm ♥️ 💍 (Sharing a special video with all our beloved fans on this special day Aug 12th, from my personal gallery!!)" - (sic).
+She beautifully captioned it, "I still dance to your rhythm ♥️ 💍 (Sharing a special video with all our beloved fans on this special day Aug 12th, from my personal gallery!!)" - (sic).

 In the video, Yash is seen caressing his beloved wife Radhika as they dance to the tunes of the hit song.

 The video has been viewed over three lakh times in the past few hours!
 It has also received a huge number of likes and comments.